-Population in Malta was estimated by Eurostat at 0.4 million in 2016 and it is expected to reach half a million by 2070, with the fastest expansion occurring in the next years.
+Population in Malta was estimated by Eurostat at 520.971 in 2021 and it is expected to grow in the coming decades.
 The age structure is projected to change significantly.

 The percentage of the older population (65 and above) is growing and is projected to increase further, following a similar trend, although less pronounced, than the EU average.
 In 2019, the proportion of people aged 65 and over amounted to 19.3 % of the population.
 It is projected to increase to 27.9 % in 2070.